mgsloan/mzr/readme.md

 [![XKCD 303: The #1 programmer excuse for legitimately slacking off: "My code's compiling"](https://imgs.xkcd.com/comics/compiling.png)](https://xkcd.com/303/)

-Instead of slacking off after kicking off a long running task
+Instead of slacking off after kicking off a long running task, perhaps you can be mizerly with your time and get in the zone!

 [`git worktree`]: https://git-scm.com/docs/git-worktree

 ### Q: Isn't this a generally useful thing beyond git?